Party4Bread/URMQTT/contributing.md

 ## Testing

 When adding a new feature please add a test along with the feature.
 The testing coverage should not decrease.
-If you encounter a bug when using aMQTT which you then resolve, please reproduce the issue in a test as well.
+If you encounter a bug when using urmqtt which you then resolve, please reproduce the issue in a test as well.

 ## Style and linting